AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 Leave the defaults under "Configure Security Settings."

 Under "configure security groups," select the group called "csg-jsapps-containers."
 Create a new target group for the HTTPS protocol and make a note of the name you give it.
 Skip registering targets for now.
 ECS will register them for us.

+For routing, choose "existing target group" and select the root http target grout you created in the previous step.
+Leave the other fields on their defaults.

 ## Step 7: Start Your Service